medcomdk/MedComLandingPage/docs/assets/documents/NewToFHIR.md

   <tr>
     <td class="tg-i91a"><span style="font-weight:bold">MustSupport</span></td>
     <td class="tg-i91a">Indicates which information which shall be included in a MedCom standard if available in the sender systemer and which information the receiver system shall be able to handle.
 MustSupport is defined during profiling of the resource.</td>
-    <td class="tg-i91a">The elements Patient.identifier, Patient.name and Patient.address does all have the flag MustSupport in the MedComCorePatient profile.</td>
+    <td class="tg-i91a">The elements Patient.identifier, Patient.name and Patient.address does all have the flag MustSupport in the <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-core/StructureDefinition-medcom-core-patient.html" target="_blank">MedComCorePatient</span></a> profile.</td>
   </tr>
   <tr>
     <td class="tg-osjb"><span style="font-weight:bold">Modifier</span></td>